tariqs26/yelpcamp-server/README.md

 ## Setup

-To set up and run the project locally, follow the instructions below:
+To set up and run the project locally, clone the repo and follow the instructions below:

 ### Install Dependencies